Chauvin trial: Minneapolis police chief testifies, ER doc theorizes that lack of oxygen stopped Floyd's heart

 LIVE UPDATES: DEREK CHAUVIN TRIAL CONTINUES MONDAY

 Chauvin, 45, faces charges of second- and third-degree murder and manslaughter.
-He is accused of holding his knee against Floyd's neck for 9 minutes and 29 seconds, despite that Floyd, 46, was handcuffed, lying in the prone position and saying he could not breathe.
+He is accused of holding his knee against Floyd's neck for 9 minutes and 29 seconds, even though Floyd, 46, was handcuffed, lying in the prone position and saying he could not breathe.

 Three other officers – J. Kueng, Tou Thao and Thomas Lane – have also been charged in connection with Floyd's death and are expecting to stand trial later this year.